Exercise and Nutrition Sciences

 Prerequisite: Admission to the Dietetics program and NUTR 250.
 Corequisite: NUTR 310.
 Development of quantity food preparation and supervisory skills in community agencies; identification of functions and resources involved in the management of food service systems.
 (Formerly 7760:315)

-NUTR:316 Science of Nutrition (4 Credits)
+NUTR 316 Science of Nutrition (4 Units)

 In-depth characterization of composition, metabolism, physiological functions and interrelationships of nutrients.
 Analysis and interpretation of current literature; assessment of nutrition counseling techniques.
 (Formerly 7760:316)

-NUTR:321 Experimental Foods (3 Credits)
+NUTR 321 Experimental Foods (3 Units)

-NUTR:328 Medical Nutrition Therapy I (3 Credits)
+NUTR 328 Medical Nutrition Therapy I (3 Units)

 Prerequisites: [NUTR 133 or NUTR 316], NUTR 426, and NUTR 443.
 Analysis of health care concepts and the medical nutrition therapy relationship.
 Consideration of nutritional implications of pathological conditions and alterations to diet for specific health issues or disorders.
 (Formerly 7760:328)